-CLT 294 CLINICAL LABORATORY PRACTICUM I (9C) 3 credits PREREQUISITE: Admission to the Program and Permission of Instructor
+CLINICAL LABORATORY PRACTICUM I CLT 294 (9C)

+PREREQUISITE: Admission to the Program and Permission of Instructor

 This supervised practicum is within the clinical setting and provides laboratory practice in hematology and urinalysis.
 Emphasis is placed on clinical skills and performance in areas such as specimen preparation and examination, instrumentation, reporting of results, management of data and quality control.
-Upon completion, students should be able to process specimens, perform analyses utilizing various methods including instrumentation, report results, manage data and quality control using information systems.
+Upon completion, students should be able to process specimens, perform analyses utilizing various methods including instrumentation, report results, manage data and guality control using information systems.
 CORE

-CLT 295 CLINICAL LABORATORY PRACTICUM II (9C) 3 credits PREREQUISITE: Admission to the Program and Permission of Instructor
+CLT 295 CLINICAL LABORATORY PRACTICUM II

+(9C) PREREQUISITE: Admission to the Program and Permission of Instructor

 This supervised practicum is within the clinical setting and provides laboratory practice in microbiology.
 Emphasis is placed on clinical skills and performance in areas such as recovery, isolation, culturing and identification of microorganisms.
-Upon completion, students should be able to isolate, culture, analyze microorganisms utilizing various methods, report results, manage data and quality control using information systems.
+Upon completion, students should be able to isolate, culture, analyze microorganisms utilizing various methods, report results, manage data and guality control using information systems.
+CORE provides laboratory practice in serology and immunohematology.
+Emphasis is placed on clinical skills and performance in areas such as the detection and identification of antibodies, the typing of blood, and compatibility testing of blood and blood components.
+Upon completion, students should be able to perform the screening for and identification of antibodies, compatibility testing, record and manage data and quality control using information systems.
 CORE

-CLT 296 CLINICAL LABORATORY PRACTICUM III (9C) 3 credits PREREQUISITE: Admission to the Program and Permission of Instructor
+CLINICAL LABORATORY PRACTICUM III CLT 296 (9C) 3 credits PREREQUISITE: Admission to the Program and Permission of Instructor